Solar Energy in California

 In 1996, California strengthened its commitment to green energy with the passage of the Electric Utility Industry Restructuring Act.
 In addition to deregulating the energy industry, it also enacted its net metering policies that allow customers to save by feeding excess solar energy back into the grid.

-California has continued to invest in solar energy in recent decades, going so far as to require that all new homes are built with solar panels.
+California has continued to invest in solar energy in recent decades, going so far as to require that all new homes be built with solar panels.

 Because of these progressive policies, it doesn’t come as a surprise that California has such a high rate of residential solar power generation.
 The state also has seen significant investment from utility companies and has many solar farms throughout the state.